contensis/contensis.github.io/voiceandtone-src/web-elements/README.md

 Todo

 ## Bullet lists
 Use bullet lists where appropriate, but don't shoehorn a paragraph into a list.

-Keep the listed items in the same part of speech:
+Keep the listed items in the same part of speech.
 For example, if you want to say that new features include a list of things, don't do this:

 - The Forms builder lets you create customisable forms